everycure-org/matrix/docs/src/data_science/runbooks/03_matrix_enrichment.md

     disease_list:
       disease_id: "Disease identifier"
       disease_name: "Disease name"
     # KG_data highlights the drug/disease ids which are being used by the model and which are mappable in the KG.
-The only exception is the `pair_id` which is a unique identifier for each drug-disease pair.
+The only exception is the `pair_id` which is a unique identifier for each drug-disease pair which we generate in matrix_generation pipeline.
     kg_data:
       pair_id: "Unique identifier for each pair"
       kg_drug_id: "Drug identifier in the knowledge graph"